-• On page 93 of the 2016 Annual Report, one of the critical accounting policies referred to is that for long lived assets.
+- On page 99, the critical accounting policy referred to is that for long lived assets.
 There is a detailed description of the matters of estimate and the judgemental issues arising from the application of the Company's policy for accounting for such assets and how the Company dealt with these.
-The Audit Committee had detailed discussions with management around its conclusions in relation to the expected useful lives of the assets, the expected residual lives of the assets and whether there are impairment indicators in respect of the assets.
-In particular, the Audit Committee considered that, while the airline industry as a whole has from time to time experienced issues which would present as impairment indicators, this has not impacted on Ryanair, because of the positive cash flows these long lived assets generate.
-The Committee agreed with management's approach and conclusions in relation to the accounting for long lived assets.

-- On page 94 of the 2016 Annual Report, the critical accounting policy for heavy maintenance is similarly described in detail, in particular the factors, such as utilisation of aircraft and timing of heavy maintenance, upon which Ryanair relied in making its estimates in determining the quantum of both the initial maintenance asset and / or the amount of provisions to be recorded and the respective periods over which such amounts are charged to income.
-Having considered the above factors and having held discussions with management in relation to this area and the reliability of estimates made in previous years, the Committee concurred with management's approach and conclusions in relation to the accounting for heavy maintenance. - On page 94 of the 2016 Annual Report, a further critical accounting policy is described in respect of tax audits which by their nature are often complex and can require several years to conclude.
-The Committee considered the key judgements made in estimating the tax charge including provisioning relating to jurisdictions where the Group's tax affairs are under investigation by the relevant authorities.
-The Audit Committee reviewed the status of the tax audits, together with the advice of relevant members of the management team and external tax advisors, and had regard to the appropriateness of provisioning in earlier years and agreed that the provisioning for any potential exposures is appropriate. - In considering management's assessment of the Group's ability to continue as a going concern, the Committee had regard to available sources of finance including access to the capital markets, the cash on hand of approximately €4.3bn and the sensitivity to changes in these items.
+The Audit Committee had detailed discussions with management around its conclusions in relation to the expected useful lives of the assets, the expected residual value of the assets, the estimated cost of major airframe and engine overhaul, and whether there are impairment indicators in respect of the assets.
+In particular, the Audit Committee considered manufacturers' recommendations, expert valuation analysis and other available marketplace information in respect of the expected useful and residual lives of the assets, and whether there were any impairment indicators associated with Ryanair's aircraft fleet.
+The Committee agreed with management's approach and conclusions in relation to the accounting for long lived assets. - In considering management's assessment of the Group's ability to continue as a going concern, the Committee had regard to available sources of finance including access to the capital markets, the cash on hand of approximately €3.2bn at March 31, 2019 and the sensitivity to changes in these items.
 The Committee considered the Group's cash generation projections through to the end of the current aircraft purchase program in the financial year ending March 31, 2024.
-On the basis of the review performed, and the discussions held with management, the Committee was satisfied that it was appropriate that the financial statements should continue to be prepared on a going concern basis, and that there were no material uncertainties that may cast significant doubt on the Group's ability to continue as a going concern which need to be disclosed in the annual report.
-Please also refer to the Company's Viability Statement on page 14 of the of the 2016 Annual Report.
+On the basis of the review performed, and the discussions held with management, the Committee was satisfied that it was appropriate that the financial statements should continue to be prepared on a going concern basis, and that there were no material uncertainties that may cast significant doubt on the Group's ability to continue as a going concern which need to be disclosed in the Annual Report.
+Please also refer to the Company's Viability Statement on page 28.